 It is important to remember that the Tribunal is bound by the same laws as the original decision maker and when conducting a review application, it is necessary to be able to demonstrate to the Tribunal the legal arguments upon which it is argued that the visa should have been granted.

-The bulk of visa reviews are undertaken by the MRT which essentially has the jurisdiction to review decisions where there has been a refusal to grant a visa (except for Protection visas which are dealt with by the Refugee Review Tribunal), where there has been a decision to cancel visa in circumstances where the former visa holder is in Australia, Business Sponsorships and Nominations and some points test issues.
+The bulk of visa reviews are undertaken by the AAT which essentially has the jurisdiction to review decisions where there has been a refusal to grant a visa, where there has been a decision to cancel visa in circumstances where the former visa holder is in Australia, Business Sponsorships and Nominations and some points test issues.

 Once the Tribunal has considered all of the supporting material and (usually) held a hearing it can decide to confirm the original decision or to overturn it.
 Although the Tribunal normally does conduct a hearing, it is possible for a decision to be made without the need for a hearing if the Tribunal believes that on the basis of the written evidence before it, it is possible to make a decision in favour of the visa applicant.

 In most cases, even though the Tribunal may find in favour of the visa applicant, it is still not possible to grant the visa because other processing requirements are yet to be resolved - the most obvious example being medical and character requirements.
 In these cases, the Tribunal overturn the original decision and remit the application back to the Department with the direction that the contested visa criteria has been met and that processing should continue.

 The law provides that applications to the AAT must be lodged within strictly defined time limits.
 These time limits can vary according to the nature of the decision, where the application for review has been made, and where the applicant is.
 If an application is lodged out of time the review cannot proceed and it is not possible to obtain an extension on the time limit.